 TBoxExtraction After defining a target TBox, the next step is to extract source TBoxes.
 Typically, in a semantic source, the TBox and ABox of the source are provided.
 Therefore, no external extraction task/operation is required.
-However, sometimes, the source contains only the ABox, and no TBox.
+However, sometimes, the source contains only the ABox, no TBox.
 In that scenario, an extraction process is required to derive a TBox from the ABox.
+Since the schema level mappings are necessary to create the ETL process, and the ETL process will extract data from the ABox, we only consider the intentional knowledge available in the ABox in the TBox extraction process.
 We formally define the process as follows.